wp-blocks/ISOToLanguage/README.md

 Unlock the power of ISO codes with our lightweight and high-performance ISO-to-language converter module.
 This meticulously crafted package seamlessly transforms ISO country and language codes into meaningful country names, ensuring you have all the essentials without unnecessary bloat.

+Get information for each iso code, our dataset is one of the most complete we have original and international name, iso2 and 3, flags, tld, currency, dial, continent, sub-region and more take a look below, you will be amazed at the amount of data available

 ## Key Features:

 - **🚀 Performance-Driven:** Engineered with speed in mind, the package boasts swift execution for seamless integration into your projects.